yasaminashoori/yasaminashoori/README.md

 # 💫 About Me:
-🌱 I'm in my way to discovering my passion in programming world. <br>🔥  I love algorithms, Maths and beautiful sites !
+🌱 I'm on my way to discovering my passion in the programming world. <br>🔥  I love algorithms, Maths and beautiful sites !

 ## 🌐 Socials: